CyVerse-learning-materials/container_camp_workshop_2018/docker/dockeradvanced.rst

 ..
 Note::

-	 `–rm` ensures that when we quit the container, the container is deleted.
+	 ``–rm`` ensures that when we quit the container, the container is deleted.
 If we did not do this, everytime we run a container, a version of it will be saved to our local computer.
 This can lead to the eventual wastage of a lot of disk space until we manually remove these containers.

 The command above will lead RStudio-Server to launch invisibly.
 To connect to it, open a browser and enter http://localhost:8787, or <ipaddress>:8787 on cloud

 |rstudio_login2|

-Enter `rstudio` as username and password.
+Enter ``rstudio`` as username and password.
 Finally Rstudio shows up and you can run your R command from here

 |rstudio_login|

-3. Machine learning using Docker: In this simple example we’ll take a sample dataset of fruits metrics (like size, weight, texture) labeled apple and oranges.
-Then we can predict the fruit given a new set of fruit metrics using scikit-learn’s decision tree(one bad-ass module for all machine learning needs)
+3. Machine learning using Docker

+In this simple example we’ll take a sample dataset of fruits metrics (like size, weight, texture) labelled apples and oranges.
+Then we can predict the fruit given a new set of fruit metrics using scikit-learn’s decision tree

 1. Create a directory that consists of all the files